 Applications will be assessed on a case-by-case basis.

 Advanced standing and entry pathways:

-• Diploma of Early Childhood Education and Care (Year 2, diploma graduates with a distinction average may be eligible to receive advanced standing of up to 48 credit points);
+Applicants with a CHC50113 Diploma of Early Childhood Education and Care may be eligible to receive advanced standing of up to 42 credit points.

 Other requirements of this course

-The test has been introduced to assess those aspects of initial teacher education students' personal literacy and numeracy skills that can be measured through an online assessment tool.
+The test has been introduced to assess those aspects of pre-service teachers' personal literacy and numeracy skills that can be measured through an online assessment tool.

 You may be able to shorten the length of your studies by measuring skills acquired through work, life experiences or qualifications obtained from formal studies or training, or work and life experience.
 Read more about gaining advanced standing and credits.

-After completing this course, you will receive the Bachelor of Early Childhood Teaching.
+On completion, you will attain the Bachelor of Early Childhood Teaching.

 |Commonwealth Supported Place||$3,985||per annum|

 |*Student Services and Amenities Fees (GST exempt)||$315||per annum|